 A typical hunting lease is where the hunter contracts with a landowner for small acreage for some level of access rights for some specified time.
 With MAHA, the hunting lease is collectively paid for by the membership and each members gets access to all land, for all game types, for all seasons and pre-season scouting.
 The hunter is also hunting on his own schedule as often as he wants and do so without competition from others.
 With each hunter having choice from day to day of where to hunt.

-We lease over 200,000 acres of private land for our exclusive use.
+We lease tens of thousands of acres of private land for our exclusive use.

 We are looking for hunters that want to hunt with us for years to come rather than just for one season or hunt.
 To that end we provide the private lease land, our staff as a friendly point of contact to ensure all hunters are in the right area of Kansas, Iowa or Missouri for what they are after and a lodging listing for every county where we have lease land.
 Long before leaving home every hunter knows exactly where he will hunt and lodge.
 He drives straight from his home to his reserved ground and does not quit until he wants to.